 7. Does it include powerful, easy-to-use classroom tools for teachers?

 Teachers need technology to monitor student device screens, share content and lock devices during class.
 Does the solution accomplish this to satisfy all your stakeholders and support all elements of K-12 learning?
-If these seven critical elements to a Chromebook device management and web filtering solution are important to you — and we can bet they are — Lightspeed Systems Relay for Chrome
+If these seven critical elements to a Chromebook device management and web filtering solution are important to you — and we can bet they are — Lightspeed Systems for Chrome

 is the answer.
 Relay is a Chromebook solution built just for K-12 that allows IT to report user activity, filter inappropriate content, protect students from harm and locate lost devices.
 The setup process is streamlined into three easy steps